-How To: Saddle a horse, English style
+How to Saddle a horse, English style

 Whether you are out hunting or thinking about joining a derby, you will need to learn to ride a horse first.
 Before you can ride, you need to saddle the horse.
 Check out this tutorial for information on how to saddle your pony English style, and then head out and find yourself a riding coach.
 Have fun!